I am an artist who is always exploring different materials, tools, and processes.

 Paraloid resins are acrylic solution resins that dissolve in solvents and are used as consolidants and coatings in the art conservation field.
 They consist of different acrylic polymers and copolymers with different molecular weights.
-These properties determine which solvent will dissolve each resin, the viscosity of solution, and which end use they are most suitable for.
+These properties determine which solvent will dissolve each resin, the viscosity of the solution, and which end use they are most suitable for.
 The types of Paraloid resins are as follows:

-- Paraloid B72- By far the most widely used and available of all the Paraloid resins.
+- Paraloid B72: By far the most widely used and availability of all the Paraloid resins.
 Soluble in acetone, ethyl alcohol, toluene, and xylene, this ethyl-methyl methacrylate copolymer can be used as an effective adhesive or coating for nonporous surfaces where a water-based glue would be undesirable.
 Another plus is that this resin can easily be formulated with an acetone and alcohol solvent mix to reduce toxicity and objectionable solvent odor.

-- Paraloid B67- The second most common Paraloid resin.
+- Paraloid B67: The second most common Paraloid resin.
 This isobuty methacrylate polymer is less polar than other paraloids.
 With small (10%) portions of aromatic solvents present, this resin can be dissolved in aliphatic solvents like naphtha and mineral spirits.
 This nonpolar resin also blends well with drying oils and alkyd resin coatings to create beautiful, high-gloss, faster-drying coatings.

-- Paraloid B48- This resin is a methyl methacrylate/butyl methacrylate copolymer.
+- Paraloid B48: This resin is a methyl methacrylate/butyl methacrylate copolymer.
 It is a harder resin than the others and has an adhesion promoter.
 This adhesion promoter makes adhesion to bare metals possible.